What is suspension travel on a mountain bike?

 Air pressure (SAG)

-The SAG is the amount of travel the suspension sinks when you get on the bike.
+The SAG is the amount of travel the suspension sags when you get on the bike.

 It should be set to 20-30% of total travel depending on the type of use: less for XC, more for enduro or downhill.